dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 If you have your drives set to spin down automatically in Unraid, I highly recommend disabling all of the HDD temps and just basing this off of your CPU temps.

 Full disclosure: I very rarely write bash scripts, and this is very elementary.
 Feel free to modify it to suit your needs though!

+I'm currently using this on 6.10.0-rc2, I know there was a minor (but breaking) change to the awk escapes when I upgraded from 6.9.2 and I can probably help revert it if needed.